 When: Was there ever a time in your life when you seriously questioned your career choice?

 I believe the last time I seriously questioned my career choice was just before I became an editor.
 It’s not that editing is all I want to do—I also like writing, and I do a certain amount of it, sometimes for money—but editing is a great primary line of work for me, and I have managed to have a career in it that allows me to enjoy my life.

 Why: Why did you choose to become an editor?
 Or should we ask: Why did editing choose you?

 I had come out of grad school with a PhD and a realization that I was tired of the academic game and didn’t want to keep chasing chances to be a professor, and I got a job with a small advertising and media production company that involved a bit of editing.
 And I started singing with a choir, one of the members of which was Susan Lawrence, who—one day as we were travelling on the Ongiara ferry to a performance on Toronto Island—told me about editing as a career and the Editors’ Association of Canada.
 I was already taking every opportunity to do editing and design work in my day job, and I volunteered to edit newsletters for associations I belonged to, and—thanks to friends I made in the EAC—I found some freelance gigs as well.
 At first, there was a certain amount of sidling into it; I connected to the company I worked with for 18 years via a contract to do some HTML corrections.
 But when there’s something you like doing that you’re good at, and that people need done, you will find chances to do it.

 And, of course, we just had to ask the inevitable how: How would you sum up your motto?

-Keith Goddard is a freelance editor specializing in music and educational content.
+Keith Goddard is a freelance editor based in Toronto.
 He is the editor-in-chief of BoldFace.

-One thought on “Editor for Life: Sylvia Pollard, Freelance Book Editor and Composer”
+4 thoughts on “Editor for Life: James Harbeck, Freelance Book Editor”